Could a headset at home ease Parkinson's symptoms?

 Summary

-This small study tested whether people with Parkinson's disease can safely use a brain-stimulation device called tDCS at home.
-Six participants aged 40 to 70 used the device for 20 minutes each day for a week, with video call support.
-The main goal was to see if it was practical and free of serious side effects, while also checking for any improvement in movement symptoms.
+This study tested whether people with Parkinson's disease can safely use a brain stimulation device (tDCS) at home.
+Six participants aged 40 to 70 used the device for 20 minutes daily over a week, with video call support.
+The goal was to see if it's practical and safe, and to check for any improvement in movement symptoms.

 Disclaimer